 John 21:6 He said, "Throw your net on the right side [that is, the other side] of the boat and you will find some."
 When they did, they were unable to haul the net in because of the large number of fish.

 (5) Sometimes the catch is on the “other” side of the boat — that is, a change in methods or strategy.

 - •• Abbott Loop Community Church offered to the public an evangelistic drama ministry last week .
 The result? — 1,000 decisions for Christ!
 A “new” method.
 Be open, be flexible, within bible guidelines, in casting your net for souls.
 Not often, but occasionally, you will find large catches of fish in the nets with just a few casts into new waters.

 •• The Protestant “Missionary Movement” is only 200 years old.
 Yet Protestant churches arose fully five centuries ago, but were seldom involved in missions work for their first three centuries.
 Then William Carey and others decided to throw the net on the other side of the boat, and these fishers of men drew in nets full of new converts in foreign lands.

-So the net is drawn in, full of repentant souls, and the kingdom of God is populated, when:
+So the net is drawn in, full of repentant souls, and the kingdom of God is populated and advanced when:

 2. Christians seek to hear the specific voice and leading of the Lord.

 3. “Body ministry” is functioning — each doing his or her part.